JJosephttg/MediaServerApp-Server/README.md

 Also if you edit the config, ONLY USE BACKSLASHES IN THE DIRECTORIES.
 (Will be fixed hopefully soon)

-By the way, I recommend for using the server to use the latest branch: View-Files-Client
+By the way, I recommend for using the server to use the latest branch for development